San Patrizio

-San Patrizio a Villa Ludovisi is a Catholic parish, titular church, and national church of the United States in Rome.
+The Church of St. Patrick at the Villa Ludovisi (Chiesa di San Patrizio a Villa Ludovisi) is a Catholic parish church, titular church, and the national church of the United States in Rome, Italy.

 History

-It was one of the national churches of Ireland until 2017 when it became the national church of the United States of America.
-Since August 2017 (when they were transferred from Santa Susanna), it has been under the pastoral care of the Missionary Society of Saint Paul the Apostle (Paulist Fathers), a religious order which originated and is based in New York City.
+The church served as one of the national churches in Rome for Ireland until 2017 when it became the national church for the United States.
+It had been under the administration of Augustinian friars from Ireland until they withdrew from their longtime ministry there in 2012, due to a lack of members.
+Since August 1, 2017 (when they were transferred from Santa Susanna), it has been under the pastoral care of the Missionary Society of Saint Paul the Apostle (Paulist Fathers), a religious society which originated and is based in New York City.

 It was built in 1908 to designs in a Romanesque-Byzantine revival style by Aristide Leonori.
-An earlier church on the site, Santa Maria in Posterula, was demolished, but a fresco was saved and installed in the new structure.
-The apse mosaic dates from 1929 and depicts Saint Patrick preaching to the crowds.
+An earlier church on the site, the Chiesa di Santa Maria in Posterula, was demolished, but a fresco was saved from it and installed in the new structure.
+The mosaic in the apse dates from 1929 and depicts St. Patrick preaching to the crowds.

-Its current Cardinal-Priest is Thomas Collins, the former Archbishop of Toronto.
+Its current Cardinal Priest is Thomas Collins, the former Archbishop of Toronto.

-Since the move, the current National Church of Ireland is the Church of Sant'Isidoro a Capo le Case.
+Since the move, the current National Church for Ireland is the Church of Sant'Isidoro a Capo le Case.